rmitra/PS-Dataset/README.md

 |91 | 182 | 78961 | 750676 | 12° | 50°  | 1664135|
 |95 | 201 | 21677 | 106001 | 10° | 72°  | 110641|

-Statistics and parameters for each scene in the training set
+### Statistics and parameters for each scene in the validation set

 |Scene Id | No. images | No. points | No. Patches | MIN_V_TH | MAX_V_TH  | No. Pairs |
 | ----- | ----- | ---- | ----- | ----- | ----- | ---- |
 |4 | 264 | 107549 | 602331 | 10° | 50°  | 965990 |
 |23 | 249 | 66492 | 328555 | 10° | 50° |576180 |
 |31 | 262 | 25451 | 164984 | 10° | 50°  | 147734|
 |44 | 87 | 57944 | 157953 | 3° | 72°  | 98134 |
 |88 | 99 | 4850 |54781 | 5° |50°  | 235524 |

-Statistics and parameters for each scene in the validation set
+### Contributors -
+Rahul Mitra, Nehal Doiphode, Utkarsh Gautam, Sanath Narayan, Shuaib Ahmed, Sharat Chandran, Arjun Jain